-Already a confidante to the Mayor, Wendeen became an advisor to the unlikely candidate for governor--joining the Pataki administration as his First Assistant and Senior Advisor.
+Already a senior confidante to the Mayor, Wendeen became senior advisor and first assistant to Pataki, the unlikely candidate for governor--joining his administration as confidante, independent thinker and a portfolio that emphasized "hot potato" issues.
 She united with Maureen for a trip to the Middle East in 1995, following the assassination of Yitzhak Rabin.
 She looked upon her friend's acceptance of the invitation with admiration.
 Like her father, Maureen faced big challenges during the "sunset" of her life with dignity.

 In the immediate days after of 9.11, Wendeen headed to downtown Manhattan to volunteer her services.
 She counseled displaced lawyers and businesses in Lower Manhattan, as they assessed their options; residence and career relocations, and management of their legal affairs.

 Wendeen served as an adviser to Rudy Giuliani in his transitions back and forth between private sector practice and public service for 15 + years , notably including his long range assessment of alternatives, prior to leaving his position as the US Attorney (SDNY), in 1989.
 She was a member of his inner circle during his first two mayoralty campaigns.
 Prior to his taking office , Wendeen was on his Mayoral transition team.
-During his first year in office, Wendeen was a special advisor on City Hall operations, communications and spearheaded an evaluation and review of the City's Law Department and enjoyed the celebration of a milestone birthday dinner with Mayor Rudy and mutual City Hall friends.
+During his first year in office, Wendeen was a special advisor on City Hall operations and communications and spearheaded an evaluation and review of the City's Law Department and enjoyed the celebration of a milestone birthday dinner with Mayor Rudy and mutual City Hall friends.